Train with your squad

 No Fundraising Required

-There is no fundraising requirement for this ten-week squad, however, donations are welcome.
+There is no fundraising requirement for this eight-week squad, however, donations are welcome.

 Should you choose to run a raffle, sell some sausages or busk on the street, all funds raised will support Australian cancer research and prevention.

-Please note that this program will have the first five sessions at Port Macquarie Olympic Pool and the next five sessions at Flynn's beach.
+Please note that this program will have the first four sessions at Flynn's beach and the next four sessions at Port Macquarie Olympic Pool.

 |View on Map||View on Map|